Veterans United mortgage rates

 Veterans United mortgage loan products

-Clearly, Veterans United has a very tight focus on VA loans.
-And if you’re eligible for one of those, that’s probably enough.
-Especially if you’re a first-time buyer with fairly straightforward needs.
+Clearly, Veterans United focuses on home loans backed by the U.S. Department of Veterans Affairs.
+And if you’re eligible for one of those, it may be the best way into a new home.
+Especially if you’re a first-time home buyer with fairly straightforward needs.

-After all, VA loans often come with zero down payment, fairly easy credit thresholds (minimum score 620), lower mortgage rates than many other types of mortgages, and no continuing mortgage insurance payments after an initial premium.
+After all, VA loans often come with zero down payment, fairly easy credit thresholds (minimum score 620 at VU), lower mortgage rates than many other types of mortgages, and no continuing mortgage insurance payments after an initial upfront premium.
 What’s not to like?

 Other mortgage loans at Veterans United

-If you’re not eligible for VA loans or have needs they can’t satisfy, Veterans United offers other products:
+If you’re not eligible for a VA purchase loan or have needs they can’t satisfy, Veterans United offers other products:

-- USDA loans — The only other mortgage that requires no down payment.
-But credit thresholds start at 640, and you’ll have to pay mortgage insurance throughout the time you have the loan.
-There are also income caps on who can qualify
+- USDA loans: The only other mortgage that requires no down payment, but you’ll have to pay mortgage insurance throughout the time you have the loan.
+There are also income caps on who can qualify, and you’ll need to buy a home located in an eligible rural area

-- FHA loans — Veterans United FHA loans allow a down payment as low as 3.5 percent, and require a credit score of 640 or above.
-They also come with a monthly mortgage insurance payment
+- FHA loans: Veterans United FHA loans allow a down payment as low as 3.5%, and require a credit score of 580 or above.
+They also come with a monthly mortgage insurance premium (MIP)

-- Conventional loans — Down payments start at 5 percent, but you have to put at least 20 percent down to avoid paying mortgage insurance.
-Conventional loans from Veterans United have a credit threshold of 660
+- Conventional loans: Down payments start at 3%, but you have to put at least 20% down to avoid paying private mortgage insurance (PMI).
+Conventional loans from Veterans United have a credit threshold of 620

-Because it originates so few non-VA loans, it’s difficult to say how competitive or Veterans United is for these types.
+Because it originates so few non-VA loans, it’s difficult to say how competitive Veterans United is for these loan types.
 You’ll want to get a custom rate quote to find out for yourself.

 Where can you get a mortgage with Veterans United?

-If you prefer to arrange your mortgage face to face, Veterans United currently has one, two or three branches in each of the following states:
+If you prefer to arrange your mortgage face to face, Veterans United currently has at least one branch in the following states, according to the lender’s branch locator:

-Most Veterans United branches are located near military bases in the states where they’re available.
+Most of its other branches are located near military bases in the states where they’re available.

 Those who don’t live close to a branch can apply online from any U.S. state.
-And the website provides better functionality than most competitors’ do.
+And the website provides a more functional online loan process than most competitors do.

 Indeed, you might be able to carry out almost the entire transaction digitally.
 And if you need help with a technology issue or a mortgage query, there’s 24/7 telephone support.